 Bake for 30 minutes or until golden on top.

-Gluten Free Oats – If you are making this for someone who eats gluten free then you must ensure that you use certified gluten free oats, regular oats can have gluten contamination.
+Gluten Free Oats – If you are making this for someone who eats gluten free you must ensure that you use certified gluten free oats, regular oats can have gluten contamination.